OpenHFT/Chronicle-Engine/docs/examples/entrySet-buffer-full.md

-# toString()
+# entrySet()

 When the server outbound buffer get full entry can come back in separate messages, the worst case of this is for each entry to come back in a separate message as illistrated below.
-This is realistically only like to happend when the enteies are very large.
+This is realistically only likely to happend when the size of each entry is very large.
 ```
 final ChronicleMap<Integer, String> map = createMap();